MetaBeeAI/MetaBeeAI/metabeeai_llm/README.md

 ### Workflow for Adding New Questions:

-**Example Scenario**: You already have "design" and "population" answers, and want to add "welfare" questions.
+**Example Scenario**: You already have "design" and "population" answers, and want to add "findings" questions.

 1. **Edit `questions.yml`** to add your new question: